aescarias/lotta-resources/resources/development.md

 - [CSS Tricks](https://css-tricks.com/): Articles about anything web dev.
 - [MDN Web Docs](https://developer.mozilla.org/): Resources for developers, by developers.
 Documentation for the core of web development: HTML, CSS, and Javascript.
 - [DevDocs](https://devdocs.io/): Collection of docs for many of the most popular developer technologies.

+## Rust

+- [No Boilerplate](https://www.youtube.com/@NoBoilerplate): Fast, technical videos on programming with a focus in Rust.
+- [Rustlings](https://github.com/rust-lang/rustlings): Contains small exercises to get you used to reading and writing Rust code.

+## Git

+- [Git Explorer](https://gitexplorer.com/): Find the right Git commands you need without digging through the web.
+- [Dangit, Git!?!](https://dangitgit.com/): Simple solutions to the most common problems you'll find when using Git.